 This annual contest was designed to highlight the creativity and beauty of dressage and to allow USDF members to express their interest in the sport outside of the competition arena.
 Winners will have their work published in the yearbook issue of USDF Connection with the grand prize winner used as the cover of the USDF Member Guide.
 The contest offers two youth categories (15 and under; 16 to 21) and two art divisions (Art and Photography).
 More information about the program can be found here.
 Contest rules and the entry form are available here.

-Supported by funds raised through the annual Youth Silent Auction, these scholarships provide financial support to young dressage enthusiasts to help defray the expenses associated with attending the annual convention.
+These scholarships provide financial support to young dressage enthusiasts (age 21 or younger) to help defray the expenses associated with attending the annual convention.

 This grant is designed to recognize the most outstanding displays of sportsmanship among USDF youth.
 All USDF Shining Star Award recipients who are current USDF Group or Participating members will be eligible for these grants, which can be used to cover expenses associated with attending an educational dressage event of their choice.